jdamboeck/preview-maker/rebuild_plan/progress_tracking.md

   - Added proper handling of mocked components in tests
   - 7/10 integration tests now passing
   - Remaining issues with mock expectations in tests

+## Next Steps

+Based on our current progress, the following tasks should be prioritized:

+1. **Complete AIPreviewGenerator Implementation**
+   - Fix the remaining 3 failing tests by addressing mock expectations
+   - Ensure all integration tests pass

+2. **Implement Configuration Management**
+   - Create ConfigManager class with singleton pattern
+   - Add _reset_for_testing method for test isolation
+   - Implement configuration loading from file and environment

+3. **Update Logging System**
+   - Fix setup_logging to accept log_level parameter
+   - Ensure all logging tests pass

+4. **Fix UI Test Mocks**
+   - Update mock implementation for GTK Application tests
+   - Ensure UI tests can run in headless mode

+5. **Address Linter Errors**
+   - Add type hints for GTK and Cairo
+   - Fix remaining linter errors in the codebase